 What’s not to love about popcorn chicken?
 It’s high protein, crunchy, and salty!
 But traditional popcorn chicken is usually made with corn flour and fried in inflammatory oils.
 So, let me teach you how to make an easier, healthier popcorn chicken at home.

-My paleo popcorn chicken is also completely gluten free and dairy free with no added sugars or additives.
+My paleo popcorn chicken is also completely gluten free and dairy free.
 It’s allergy friendly and can be made egg free too!

 Popcorn Chicken Ingredients: